 The MP3 rose to prominence in the late 1990s and is credited with revolutionizing the way we listen to music by reducing file sizes by as much as 95 percent, allowing music listeners to fit dozens of albums on compact digital devices, instead of lugging CDs around with them.

 However, the older, less efficient spec became a de facto standard after the Fraunhofer encoding software was acquired using a stolen credit card, pirated and repackaged with a bogus README file claiming: “This is freeware thanks to Fraunhofer”.

 “He gave away our business model.
 We were completely not amused,” mathematician Karlheinz Brandenburg – often described as the “Father of MP3” although he shuns the description – admitted later.

 The music industry had years to prepare for digitization so it isn’t quite accurate to say they “didn’t see it coming”.
-Like Nokia, the music business saw change coming, but reacted badly.
-Market building was perpetually thwarted by corporate self-preservation (execs were incentivised by market share compared to rivals), and a long list of technology duds showed poor thought and paranoia.
+Like Nokia, the music business saw change coming but reacted badly.
+The market building was perpetually thwarted by corporate self-preservation (execs were incentivized by market share compared to rivals), and a long list of technology duds showed poor thought and paranoia.